kazurayam/unittest-helper/docs/index.md

 3. I passed all entries of `System.properties`, including the ones given as a commandline parameter by `-DbrowserType=XXXX`, into the `testS2` task

-4. I requested Gradle show all of messages from the test classes to stdout to be printed in the console
+4. I requested Gradle to show all messages emitted by the test classes into the stdout to be printed in the console

 5. I forced Gradle to run the `testS2` task even if there is no change in the input.